gamesbook/protograf/docs/source/hexagonal_grids.rst

       It has the following properties that differ from the defaults:

-      - *side* sets the length of each side of a hexagon in the grid
+      - *side* - length of each side of a hexagon in the grid
       - *x* and *y* are used to set the upper-left corner of the grid
-      - *rows* sets the number of rows  in the grid
+      - *rows* - number of rows  in the grid
-      - *cols* sets the number of columns in the grid
+      - *cols* - number of columns in the grid
       - *dot* draws a small dot (of size ``0.04``) in the centre of a hexagon
-      - *caltrops* sets the length of the caltrop lines
+      - *caltrops* - length of the caltrop lines

 ===== ======